eumel8/k8sblog/_posts/2023-08-08-migrate-rancher-logging-en.md

 ## Delete/Re-Create

-A deinstallation of rancher-logging and rancher-logging-crd chart will automatically remove the CRDs and all depend custom resources.
+A de-installation of rancher-logging and rancher-logging-crd chart will automatically remove the CRDs and all depend custom resources.
 Be careful, for example in rancher-monitoring-crd are jobs implemented with `annotations."helm.sh/hook": pre-delete`, which deletes all CRDs if the crd chart will deleted.
 Best case to make a backup of all custom resources, before start here:

 ```bash
 % for i in `kubectl api-resources --api-group='logging.banzaicloud.io' -o name`; do kubectl get $i -A -o yaml > $i.yaml;done